• Skip to primary navigation

 CURATED LOOK

-Perhaps my favorite aspect of French design is the curated look it can bring.
-A well designed space is not matchy-matchy, rather appears as a collected home that took shape over time.
 This is good news for all of us!
-Gone are the days of spending a months wage on a matching bedroom set.
-Rather, set out to find unique individual pieces and bring them together with many of these 10 design elements.
+Gone are the days of spending a months’ wage on a matching bedroom set.
+Rather, look for unique individual pieces and bring them together using some of these 10 design elements of French style homes.

 A cottage farmhouse kitchen Spring refresh by TIDBITS